ExpediaGroup/graphql-kotlin/website/versioned_docs/version-3.x.x/federated/federated-directives.md

 interface/object.
 Federated extended types should also instrument all the referenced key fields with `@external` directive.

-> NOTE: The Federation spec specifies that multiple @key directives can be applied on the field.
-The GraphQL spec has been recently changed to allow this behavior,
-> but we are currently blocked and are tracking progress in [this issue](https://github.com/ExpediaGroup/graphql-kotlin/issues/590).
+&gt; NOTE: The Federation spec specifies that multiple @key directives can be applied on the field.
+The GraphQL spec has been recently changed to allow this behavior, &gt; but we are currently blocked and are tracking progress in [this issue](https://github.com/ExpediaGroup/graphql-kotlin/issues/590).

 Example

 ```kotlin

 @KeyDirective(FieldSet("id"))
 class Product(val id: String, val name: String)

 ```

 will generate

 ```graphql

 type Product @key(fields: "id") {
   id: String!
   name: String!
 }

 ```

 ## `@provides` directive

 ```graphql

 directive @provides(fields: _FieldSet!) on FIELD_DEFINITION

 ```

 The `@provides` directive is used to annotate the expected returned field set from a field on a base type that is